yin-zhang/flattened-cnn/README.md

 efficient to have a single PlanarConvolution instead of having a VerticalConvolution and a HorizontalConvolution.
 Saving an extra layer is potentially useful for implementing CNN in thin devices.

+To improve the efficiency of LateralConvolution, we added a new module LateralMaskedConvolution that accepts a mask matrix (of size nInputPlane * nOutputPlane).
+All weights are first multiplied by the mask matrix in an element-wise fashion before applied to the input.

 ### Install

 Choose both or either of `nn`/`cunn` backend packages depending on your computing environment.